-Helsinki, Finland 9.3.2021 The Finnish self-driving software company Sensible 4 has been expanding its operations to Norway, one of the leading countries in enabling autonomous vehicles on its roads.
+9.3.2021, Finland The Finnish self-driving software company Sensible 4 has been expanding its operations to Norway, one of the leading countries in enabling autonomous vehicles on its roads.
 In the preparations of bringing Sensible 4 autonomous vehicles abroad, the autonomous driving software needed to be tested for safety.
-As there is no comprehensive legislation or standardization for self-driving vehicles, VTT performed an independent third-party test of the system.
+As there is no comprehensive legislation or standardisation for self-driving vehicles, VTT performed an independent third-party test of the system.
 Reliable validation was essential for expanding the operations abroad.

 In order for companies like Sensible 4 to continue their development of autonomous vehicles internationally, common and widely approved testing and validation procedures are required between nations.